 HSA or Health Savings Accounts are growing more popular every year.
-The increase in popularity within this style of plan is a result of growing insurance and healthcare costs.
-More than 32 million HSA accounts are currently active in the United States and receiving contributions.
+The increase in popularity within this plan style results from growing insurance and healthcare costs.
+More than 32 million HSA accounts are active in the United States and receiving contributions.

 One of the lesser-known items is that you can no longer contribute to your HSA if you are working past 65 and are a Medicare recipient.
 Currently, a bill in the House of Representatives could change that and allow HSA contributions once enrolled in Medicare.

-We’ll describe a health savings account and how HSAs currently works with Medicare.
-Next, we’ll talk about what happens if you contribute to your HSA while enrolled in Medicare.
+We’ll describe a health savings account and how HSAs work with Medicare.
+Next, we’ll discuss what happens if you contribute to your HSA while enrolled in Medicare.

 Then, we’ll educate on proposed changes and answer some common questions.
 Finally, we’ll discuss getting help with supplemental Medicare plan options when approaching the Medicare age.

 Health savings accounts are special savings accounts that allow you to set money aside pre-tax.
 These funds can be used for qualified medical expenses such as deductibles, coinsurance, and copays.
 These plans can help lower your healthcare costs.

 To be allowed to contribute to an HSA, you must be enrolled in a high-deductible health plan.
 Medicare isn‘t considered a high-deductible plan, so you can’t contribute to your HSA once you start Medicare.